cmiles74/clojure-hl7-messaging-2-parser/README.md

     {:field 124, :component 94, :subcomponent 38, :repeating 126,
     :escape 92}

 Delimiters are stored by their character code in a hashmap.
-You can use the "delimiters-struct" in the "parser" namespace if you need to setup your own.
+You can create a map if you need to setup your own.

-    user> (struct-map parser/delimiters-struct :field 124
-    :component 94 :subcomponent 38 repeating 126 escape 92)
+    user> {:field 124 :component 94 :subcomponent 38 repeating 126 escape 92}

 We have functions for building up messages in the "message" namespace.